daviddias99/projects/README.md

 ---
 ### LGP - Project Management Laboratory

+During LGP the a collection of programs at FEUP (MIEIC, MIEM, MESG, MESW) and from other faculties (Design @ FBAUP) are split into five companies.
+Each company must develop their company image and develop 4 projects, dividing the company into 4 teams.

+In LGP I was ellected the CEO of one of the companies ([Platypus Creative Solutions](https://platypus.pt/)), and integrated team B of the company as Design Manager.
+Has CEO I had the change of developping my communication skills and of dealing, delegating and facilitating communication between a company of about 50 students.

 More info on the [course](https://sigarra.up.pt/feup/en/UCURR_GERAL.FICHA_UC_VIEW?pv_ocorrencia_id=338294).

 #### Project

-**Description:** During LGP the a collection of programs at FEUP (MIEIC, MIEM, MESG, MESW) and from other faculties (Design @ FBAUP) are split into five companies.
-Each company must develop their company image and develop 4 projects, dividing the company into 4 teams.

-In LGP I was ellected the CEO of one of the companies ([Platypus Creative Solutions](https://platypus.pt/)), and integrated team B of the company as Design Manager.
+**Description:**

 Our product was developed by request of [Jumpseller](https://jumpseller.com/) and was to develop a GPS service similar to Uber Eats that would empower small to medium companies to create their own same-day delivery services.
 As such we built in top of the app jumpseller already has to create the courier support for that service (geo-location tracking, delivery picking, etc.)